 |A simplified scene file can be downloaded here.|

-- Start off by creating a Standard shader and an Arnold Material in the Slate Material Editor.
-Connect the Standard shader to the Surface Shader parameter of the Arnold Material.
-Rename the shader 'Sprinkles'.
-Assign the Arnold Material to the sprinkles.
+- Start off by creating a Standard Surface shader and rename the shader 'Sprinkles'.
+Assign it to the sprinkles.

 Utility Shader - Color Mode

-- Create a Utility shader and connect it to the Diffuse Color parameter of the Standard shader.
+- Create a Utility shader and connect it to the Base Color parameter of a Standard Surface shader.
 We will use the Object Mode of the Utility shader to add random colors to the sprinkles.
 This mode uses the name of the shapes to compute the color.

 - We don't want any shading from the Utility shader as we are already using the Standard shader, so change the Shade Mode to flat.
 'Flat' renders the model as a pure, solid, flatly lit and shaded color.